machosallad/retro-frame/README.md

 # retro-frame
-WS2812B based LED-frame to display images
+WS2812B based LED-frame to display images, animations, sprites and more.